Cairo Metro: Line 4 (Hadayek El Ashgar - El Rehab)

-A contract was signed in August 2019 with Bombardier Transportation, Orascom Construction, and Arab Contractors for $4.5 billion to build and operate the two monorail lines.
-The first will run 54 km from eastern Cairo to the new administrative capital.
-The second will run 42 km from 6 October City to Giza.

 Qalyub Line 2 extension

 As of December 2017, Spokesperson for the Egyptian National Authority for Tunnels (NAT) said that there are plans to extend Line 2 7 kilometers to the north from Shubra Al-Kheima station to end at Qalyub station due to the increasing traffic in north Cairo entrances, He also said that bidding will be held in February 2018 and the winner will be revealed mid-2018.
 The station will be an at-grade station built parallel to the train railway, bridges will be built to divert traffic from the Metro route.

+Cairo International Airport Line 3 extension

+Line 3 Phase 4C is proposed to start from Heliopolis station passing through Al-Hegaz Square and Military Academy area to Sheraton District and after 7.0 km ending at Cairo International Airport.
+If built, it would have five tunnel stations.
+There is no proposed completion date for this phase.

 Long-term plans

 A transportation study of the Greater Cairo region was completed in 1999.
-It recommended the implementation of a six-line system consisting of lines 1, 2 and 3 (existing), and lines 4, 5 and 6.
+It recommended the implementation of a six-line system consisting of lines 1, 2 and 3 (existing); and lines 4, 5 and 6.
 The completed Metro Network would be capable of serving most of the densely populated areas in the Greater Cairo region, which was much in need of a comprehensive mass transit system.
 The plans include interchange stations between the six metro lines and would also provides interchange facilities with existing main railway stations, the airport, and bus stations.

 The six planned metro lines aim to meet the transportation demands of the Greater Cairo area up to the year 2032.
 However, the actual construction and implementation schedule will be restricted by available funding, and the timetable will likely slip.

 Line 5 would be a half-circular line connecting lines 1-4 in northern Cairo, running from Nasr City in the east to Port Said Street and Shubra El Kheima in the west.
 It would have a length of 20 km, entirely within bored tunnels.
 It would intersect Line 1 at Helmiet el-Zaitoun station, Line 2 at El-Khalafawy station, Line 3 at Haroun station, and Line 4 at Al-Wafaa we al-Amal station.

-Line 6 would be a north-south line, from Shubra in the north to the Maadi and Helwan districts in the south.
-It would run from Ataba Station through El Kalaa street in bored tunnels to Salah Eldin Citadel Station (Interchange with Line 4) and move on from there to both districts via bored tunnels using the existing route El-Mahager Railway as a guide through both Maadi and Helwan.
+Line 6 would be a north-south line, from Shubra in the north to the Maadi and Tura districts in the south.
+It would run from Khosuos Station through El Kalaa street in bored tunnels to Salah Eldin Citadel Station (Interchange with Line 4) and move on from there to both districts via bored tunnels using the existing route El-Mahager Railway as a guide through both Maadi and Helwan.
 This Line has a length of 19 km.
-It would intersect Line 1 at Ghamra station, Line 3 at Bab al-Sharia station, Line 4 at Amr Ibn al-Ase station, and Line 5 at Sawah station.
+It would intersect Line 1 at El-Demerdash and Tura El-Balad stations, Line 3 at El-Abassiya station, Line 4 at El-Sayeda Aisha station.